ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Room Mailboxes | Configured | There is a requirement for booking rooms within the solution.
 Rooms will be configured with a mailbox so that users can book them through their calendars.
 Equipment Mailboxes  | Configured | There is a requirement for booking equipment within the solution.
 Equipment will be configured with a mailbox so that users can book them through their calendars.
 Room Lists | Configured | There is a requirement for booking rooms within the solution.
 Room Assets will be configured with a list so that users can book them through their calendars.
-Naming standards for Resource mailboxes | Configured<br>e.g. `RES_<location>` | To distinguish between resource mailboxes a naming standard will be followed for each resource mailbox.
+Naming standards for Resource mailboxes | Configured<br>e.g. `RES_{location}` | To distinguish between resource mailboxes a naming standard will be followed for each resource mailbox.

 ### Distribution Lists

 A distribution list is a grouping of mail recipients that is addressed as a single recipient.
 Distribution lists are used to send e-mail to groups of people without having to enter each recipient's individual address.
 Distributions lists can be established to receive and distribute internal, external, or internal and external email.

 This saves the sender from needing to enter each individual email address when emailing a group.
 These groups/lists are generally leveraged for emailing an entire team or project.
-Only internal agency employees can send emails to the “Agency-all” distribution list.
+Only internal agency employees can send emails to the "Agency-all" distribution list.

 Distribution lists are created in different ways depending on the Exchange architecture: